Elisabeth Borne: New French PM is a technocrat and Macron loyalist

 And in the corridors of the ministries where she served, it is said she was nicknamed "Borne out" for her supposed harshness towards her collaborators, a play on words with "burn out".

-France's second female premier in 30 years was born in Paris and studied at the elite Ecole Polytechnique.
+France's second-ever female prime minister was born in Paris and studied at the elite Ecole Polytechnique.

 According to an April survey by the Ifop pollster, 45 per cent of people polled did not know who she was.